noroutine/noroutine.github.com/index.md

 ### Who we are

-We are a small team of IT-all-arounders ready to help you solve your challenges in modern cloudy world by offering our consultancy services
+We are a small team of highly skilled DevOps engineers ready to help you solve your challenges in modern cloudy world by offering our consultancy services

 ### What we do
 We provide IT-consultancy, focused on DevOps